rachel-mph/rachel-mph.github.io/index.md

 # About me
 Hi there.
 I'm a 2nd year PhD student at UC Berkeley's Goldman School of Public Policy.
 Prior to GSPP, I worked on impact evaluations focused on poverty alleviation, economic development and human rights, most recently at Innovations for Poverty Action.
 I have Master of Public Policy from GSPP and a Bachelor of Arts in Political Science and Religion from Duke University.
+Find my CV [here](Pizatella_CV.pdf).

 # Research
 My research lies at the intersection of social protection and financial inclusion with a focus on the design and delivery of social safety net programs that improve the lives of economically vulnerable populations in low-and-middle income countries.